Published: October 16, 2020

-When you say and repeat “I Am Enough” on a daily basis many times, your brain will start to believe it.
+When you say and repeat “I Am Enough” on a daily basis, your brain will start to believe it.
 Gradually, the phrase will sink in, and your mind will accept it as the truth.

 Choose a powerful affirmation from the list below and repeat it to yourself every day:

-You may think that saying these words of affirmation out loud sounds bizarre, and that is completely understandable if you are skeptical.
-However, some of Marisa’s clients were skeptical too, and today they swear by it.
+Saying these affirmations out loud may seem bizarre.
+Some of Marisa's clients were skeptical too, and today they swear by it.

-Try to incorporate this as a daily routine for as little as five minutes for at least 21 days (or more), and you will see your self-doubt gradually subside.
+Try to incorporate this as a daily routine for as little as five minutes for at least 21 days or more.
+You will see your self-doubt gradually subside.

-If practicing affirmations by yourself sounds hard in the beginning, you can try to incorporate an audio that can guide you.
+Practicing affirmations by yourself may sound hard in the beginning.
+You can try to incorporate audio that can guide you.

 Your mind does what it truly thinks you want.

-If you do not communicate clearly what you want, a lot of times, your mind will get confused and work against you.
+If you do not communicate clearly what you want, your mind will get confused and work against you.